Ponte della Costituzione: Controversy

 The bridge has also received criticism for its slippery glass surface, which has caused locals and tourists to fall and become injured.
 The city created a central corridor on the surface made of trachyte, though injuries from falls have persisted.
 In 2022, safety concerns overcame aesthetic principles when the city determined to replace all the glass sections with trachyte stone, to prevent regularly occurring falls.
+In December 2024, the city began removing the glass steps, which would be replaced with stone steps.